Generalized reduction and pure spinors: Reduction via pure spinors.

 which is identically zero as $\Ann{T\mathcal{F}} \cap \Ann{TN} \neq 0$.
 Observe that, in any case, the reduced Dirac structure is well-defined: $(L_{T\mathcal{F}})_{red} = L_{T\mathcal{F}\cap TN}$. } \end{exam}

 Our approach to circumvent this problem of non-transversality is to pertub our original Dirac structure to obtain the transversality condition $L|_N \cap K =0$ in such a way that the reduced Dirac structure remains the same.
-Let us begin by proving a useful Lemma.